Mott MacDonald: Post-merger

-Mott MacDonald continued to expand their international presence in 2013 with the purchase of Habtech Engenharia Ambiental.
-The purchase of the Brazilian-based environmental consultancy added 80 people to Mott MacDonald's staff.
-It also purchased PD Naidoo & Associates nine days after the purchase of Habtech.
-PD Naidoo was a consultancy based in South Africa which added 550 personnel for Mott MacDonald.
-The acquisitions added to the company's previous year purchases of Canadian consultancy Engineering Northwest, oil and gas firm Procyon, and the oil and gas operations of Mouchel.
+Mott MacDonald continued to expand its international presence in April 2013 with the purchase of Habtec Engenharia Ambiental, a Brazil-based environmental consultancy with 80 people.
+Later the same month, it purchased PD Naidoo & Associates, a consultancy based in South Africa with 550 people.
+The acquisitions added to the company's previous purchases of Canadian consultancy Engineering Northwest, oil and gas firm Procyon, and the oil and gas operations of Mouchel.

-In 2014 Mott MacDonald acquired AWT, a specialist water technology and consulting company based in New Zealand and Australia.
+In 2014, Mott MacDonald acquired AWT, a specialist water technology and consulting company based in New Zealand and Australia.

-In 2014 Mott MacDonald acquired its UK water industry design and build joint venture partner Bentley Holdings Ltd (including its subsidiary company JN Bentley Ltd).
-The move was a natural progression in the highly successful 15 year partnership between the companies through the joint venture Mott MacDonald Bentley.
+During 2014, Mott MacDonald acquired its UK water industry design and build joint venture partner Bentley Holdings Ltd (including its subsidiary company JN Bentley Ltd).
+The move followed a 15-year partnership through the joint venture Mott MacDonald Bentley.

-In 2015 Mott MacDonald and Hatch have announced that the Hatch Mott MacDonald (HMM) joint venture will be separated into two distinct businesses.
-HMM’s Canada business will become part of Hatch while HMM’s US business will become part of Mott MacDonald.
-HMM’s pipelines business, which operates in both Canada and the US, will also join Mott MacDonald.
+In 2015, Mott MacDonald and Hatch announced that the Hatch Mott MacDonald (HMM) joint venture would become two distinct businesses.
+HMM’s Canada business would become part of Hatch while HMM's US business would become part of Mott MacDonald.
+HMM’s pipelines business, which operated in both Canada and the US, would also join Mott MacDonald.

+In 2024, Mott MacDonald generated revenue of £2.52bn revenue (up 6% on 2023's £2.37bn) and reported a pre-tax profit, up 9%, of £123.3m.